Odd graph

-In the mathematical field of graph theory, the odd graphs are a family of symmetric graphs with high odd girth, defined from certain set systems.
+In the mathematical field of graph theory, the odd graphs are a family of symmetric graphs defined from certain set systems.
 They include and generalize the Petersen graph.

+The odd graphs have high odd girth, meaning that they contain long odd-length cycles but no short ones.
+However their name comes not from this property, but from the fact that each edge in the graph has an "odd man out", an element that does not participate in the two sets connected by the edge.

 Definition and examples

 The odd graph $O_n$ has one vertex for each of the $(n-1)$-element subsets of a $(2n-1)$-element set.
 Two vertices are connected by an edge if and only if the corresponding subsets are disjoint.
 That is, $O_n$ is the Kneser graph $KG(2n-1,n-1)$.